polterguy/phosphorusfive/plugins/p5.hyperlambda/README.md

 The above declares one node, with a string value, containing a colon inside of its value.

-Hyperlambda strings can also be escaped the same way you'd escape a C# string, using for instance "\r" and "\n" to signify CR and/or LF sequences.
+Hyperlambda strings, can also be escaped the same way you'd escape a C# string, using for instance "\r" and "\n" to signify CR and/or LF sequences.
 In addition, you can create "multiline strings", using the Hyperlambda equivalent of the "@" character notation from C#.
 Consider this code.

 ```